 B) Head to Google or the company’s website to try to find a solution without having to make a call?

-Some people still go for the phone, but according to Forrester Research, more and more people are hanging up the phone and looking online to self-serve.
+Some people still go for the phone, but according to Forrester Research, more and more people are hanging up and looking online to self-serve.

 Companies that use knowledge management tools to get the answers out there — on their websites, in forums, and in apps — are helping customers save time.
-A pleasant interaction with a customer service rep is always nice, but time saved is worth more to most clients.
+A pleasant interaction with a customer service rep might be nice, but time saved is worth more to most customers.

 The Rise of Customer Communities